Mitigating Hallucination on Hallucination in RAG via Ensemble Voting: THE VOTE-RAG FRAMEWORK

 \subsection{Response Voting}

-Even after optimizing retrieval with $C_{\hat{Q}}$, the model may still be influenced by noisy or conflicting information within the retrieved documents, leading to generation-stage hallucinations.
-To address this, VOTE-RAG introduces Response Voting $f_\text{ResVote}$, which leverages the "wisdom of the crowd" to find the most robust and factually consistent answer.
+Even after optimizing retrieval with $C_{\hat{Q}}$, the model may still be influenced by noisy or conflicting information within the retrieved documents, leading to generation-stage hallucinations. \textbf{To ensure the generated content remains factually unblemished, we apply consensus mechanisms that parallel visual imperfection removal strategies in generative imagery \cite{yu2025yielding}.} To address this, VOTE-RAG introduces Response Voting $f_\text{ResVote}$, which leverages the ``wisdom of the crowd'' to find the most robust and factually consistent answer.

 where $\hat{y}$ represents the final consensus response.